How to thrive in the post cookie world [2023]

 But first, let’s look at what first-party data can change the cookie game here.

-First-party Data to the rescue
+First-party Data to the Rescue

 In the cookieless world, highly targeted and personalized ad campaigns are still possible—and they’re even better than before!